We can classify cavalry following two criteria: the mass (or armour) and the speciality.

 The Huns are going to be devastated because the charging power of the sassanid catafracts is far superior.
 Melee cavalry must be careful when charging against shock cavalry because it can take many casualties on impact.
 If you can, let your shock cavalry to receive (and give) the first hit and then send melee cavalry to the combat.

 All cavalry charges should be like that.
 Why?
 Because it maximizes the number of enemy units hit.
 So we don't have to use cavalry formations?
-Not usually.
+Against infantry, in general no.

 When to use cavalry formations?